 I am a new CW operator.
 Can I check into the New Zealand Net?

 Yes!
 But you might like to listen to a few net sessions first, to get an idea of how the net works.
 And we also suggest looking at the resources list.
 Don’t feel you need to learn everything though, just jump in when you feel ready.

 I don’t have any traffic.
 Can I check in?

 Yes, the NZ Net welcomes all check-ins!
 You can simply say hello and give some signal reports.
-Or listen for you friends, and call them after the net for a chat.
+Or listen for a friend, and call them after the net for a chat.

 How long does the net last?

 Usually 10-15 minutes, but longer if there’s traffic to be handled.

 How do I know who is the Net Control Station?